Battle of Sarmin: Campaign

 The allies moved 80 kilometers south to the walled town of Afamiya.
 This move placed the combined army where it could maneuver to protect Aleppo, Damascus, or Antioch.
 Once he was certain the Turks were on the march, Roger sent a messenger to King Baldwin I of Jerusalem requesting assistance.
 Bursuq's army suddenly appeared and stormed Hama, a Muslim town only 30 km southeast of Afamiya.
-The Turkish commander soon made his camp at Shaizar, only 12 kilometers northwest of Hama.
+The Turkish commander made his camp at Shaizar, only 12 kilometers northwest of Hama.

-Baldwin immediately mobilized 500 knights and 1,000 foot soldiers from the Kingdom of Jerusalem and started north.
+Baldwin mobilized 500 knights and 1,000 foot soldiers from the Kingdom of Jerusalem and started north.
 On his way, he added Count Pons with 200 knights and 2,000 infantry from the County of Tripoli to his army.
 He sent a message forbidding Roger from engaging the enemy before his reinforcements arrived.

-Bursuq's forces soon closed around Roger's armed camp, attempting to lure the Antiochenes and their allies into a premature attack.
-Their harassing attacks severely provoked the Latins.
-Such was the eagerness of the Frankish knights to close with their enemies that Roger threatened to put out the eyes of any man who sallied out of the camp without permission.
+Bursuq's forces closed around Roger's armed camp, attempting to lure the Antiochenes and their allies into a premature attack.
+Bursuq's harassing attacks severely provoked them; such was the eagerness of the knights to close with their enemies that Roger threatened to put out the eyes of any man who sallied out of the camp without permission.
 Later, he rode through the camp with his sword drawn to emphasize his point.

 When Bursuq heard of Baldwin's relieving force, he withdrew to the east.
 Counting the 5,000 followers of his Muslim allies, Baldwin's combined army may have been as large as 10,700 men.
 The allies advanced to Shaizar and burned the lower town as punishment for aligning itself with the Seljuks.
-When Bursuq didn't turn back to defend the town, the allied leaders assumed the campaign was over.
+When Bursuq did not turn back to defend the town, the allied leaders assumed the campaign was over.
 The Muslim Syrians and the Christian princes took their followers home.